BibleBot/BibleBot/usage.md

 ## Changes

+Server settings will no longer act as a default for users who don't have a preference set, due to the way our code handles default preferences.

 All group commands (except `+dailyverse`) will print the subcommands alongside any other preferences by default.

 * `+version` is the group for all version-related commands.
 As such: